Shahid Sattar and Asad Abbas

 Dealing with the crisis in the power sector needs a multifaceted response.
 Some of the changes needed to tackle the issue include:

-- Increasing ef ciency in the sector by pushing generation and new investment by a conducive market based approach.
+Increasing efficiency in the sector by pushing generation and new investment by a conducive market based approach.

 Furthermore, the following changes in the administrative and legal system toward power consumption in addition to a shift of consumer attitudes need a radical change, some of these are:

-- The function of Nepra needs rede nition towards a market based system.
+b) The function of NEPRA needs rede nition towards a market based system.

-C. Strengthening Nepra’s nancially and provide an oversight to avoid costly mistakes of unjusti able high priced generation tariffs being awarded.
+c) Strengthening NEPRA’s nancially and provide an oversight to avoid costly mistakes of unjustifiable high priced generation tariffs being awarded.

-- Give high importance to initiatives such as energy conservation and adoption of more ef cient energy usage practices are viable, desirable and sustainable.
+i) Give high importance to initiatives such as energy conservation and adoption of more efficient energy usage practices are viable, desirable and sustainable.